-While Prince William has admitted he's not the most gifted in the kitchen, Duchess Kate has often shared an insight into her passion for cuisine.
+While Prince William has admitted he's not the most gifted in the kitchen, Princess Kate has often shared an insight into her passion for cuisine.
 From her spicy curries to homemade pizzas, we're sure that Prince George, Princess Charlotte and little Prince Louis enjoy their mother's cooking after a long school day.

 Lots of fresh fruit and vegetables

-It's no secret that Duchess Kate leads an incredibly healthy lifestyle, reportedly starting her day with an antioxidant-rich green juice and incorporating lots of fruit and vegetables into her daily diet, so we would expect she serves her children a similar menu.
+It's no secret that Princess Kate leads an incredibly healthy lifestyle, reportedly starting her day with an antioxidant-rich green juice and incorporating lots of fruit and vegetables into her daily diet, so we would expect she serves her children a similar menu.

 Kate loves to cook curry, having previously revealed she enjoys making vegetable curry when cooking at home.

-When it comes to the spice levels of the curries, the Duchess herself has previously admitted she is a fan of spicy food – although she revealed ahead of her royal tour of India with Prince William that unlike her, her husband "struggles" with spices.
+When it comes to the spice levels of the curries, the royal herself has previously admitted she is a fan of spicy food – although she revealed ahead of her royal tour of India with Prince William that unlike her, her husband "struggles" with spices.
 We expect she keeps the spice level low when cooking for her children too.

 While helping prepare food at St. Luke’s Community Centre for the Commonwealth Big Lunch event in London, Kate revealed that her children's favourite dish is homemade pizza.

 Speaking to a member, Yolanda from Bolivia, Kate said: "I've done that with George and Charlotte – making pizza dough.
 They love it because they can get their hands messy."

 As well as homemade pizzas, pasta is another favourite in the Wales house - and the royal kids even get to make it themselves!
 People reported that during a visit to Lavender Primary School, Kate told Matthew Kleiner-Mann of her family's love of the Italian staple.